timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 # Philosophical design

-* interactivity-first and exploration-first goals
+* main goals: interactivity & exploration first & foremost
-  - Piaget - theory of knowledge as systems we create to absorb new info
+  - Jean Piaget - theory of knowledge as systems we create to absorb new info
-  - Papert
+  - Seymour Papert
     * Student of Piaget
     * Expanded theory - knowledge = systems we create, based on existing knowledge systems, to absorb new info
     * Created Logo just as a means to exemplify his theory
 * Mindstorms

 ---